SergiuStancioiu/news-homepage/README.md

 ## Day 2

 Worked on the mobile menu design and functionality, added hover states for links and buttons, and dynamically added news and articles.
-(2 hours)
+Worked on desktop design(3 hours)